-The Solid Waste Basics training course provides a general overview of the systems in place to manage Municipal Solid Waste (MSW) within Metro Vancouver.
-It can also be tailored to other regional districts upon request.
+The Solid Waste Basics training course provides a general overview of the systems in place to manage Municipal Solid Waste (MSW).

 Who Should Attend?

-This ½ day course will provide a general overview of integrated solid waste management in Metro Vancouver.
+This ½ day course will provide a general overview of integrated solid waste management.
 Lectures, group discussion and exercises will be used to cover the following topics:

 - Introduction to Municipal Solid Waste (MSW)

 - Sources, amounts and composition of Municipal Solid Waste (MSW)

 - Municipal Solid Waste (MSW) from homes and businesses: collection, transfer and recovery

 - Collecting Municipal Solid Waste (MSW) for disposal

 - Collecting and processing recyclables